Clayton Kershaw: Pitching style

-Kershaw's pitching style relies on deception, movement, and changes of velocity.
-He keeps the ball hidden so that it is hard for the batter to pick up the ball, and has a consistent overhand delivery on all of his pitches.
-He also consistently lands low on the strike zone below the catcher's knees, causing batters to chase the ball even when it is clearly going to hit the dirt.
+Kershaw's pitching style relies on deception, movement, and changes in velocity.
+He keeps the ball hidden so that it is hard for the batter to pick up the ball and has a consistent overhand delivery on all of his pitches.
+He also consistently lands low on the strike zone below the catcher's knees, causing batters to chase the ball even when it is going to hit the dirt.
 Out of the windup, Kershaw lowers his right foot vertically with a slight pause before moving it forward toward the plate.
 The motion was described during the 2015 National League Division Series as a "kickstand move," drawing a comparison with one setting a kickstand on a bicycle.
 Out of the stretch, he uses a slide step as it makes it difficult for a baserunner at first base to get a read on him.
 He has often said that he modeled his pitching mechanics after his favorite pitcher growing up, Roger Clemens.